What to Expect on Exam Day

 - Pens, pencils, highlighters and other writing instruments.
 The test administrator will provide erasable noteboards that will be replaced as needed.
 Noteboards may not be removed from the testing room and must be turned in to the test administrator when you complete each exam session.
 In addition, you may type and save notes in the "Notes" section available for each exam question.
 Noteboards and the "Notes" section are provided for your convenience and are not considered in the evaluation of your exam.

 - Food and drinks.
 You may bring lunch to the test center, but there is no access to refrigeration or lounge facilities.
 Water fountains are available at most test centers.
 You may also bring bottled water to store in your secure locker.

-- Certain essential medical items (e.g., nitroglycerin, asthma inhalers, diabetic supplies) may be brought into the testing room with prior approval of ABIM.
+- Certain essential medical items (e.g., nitroglycerin and diabetic supplies) may be brought into the testing room with prior approval of ABIM.
 You should submit your request to ABIM by using the Contact Us form on the ABIM website.

 Friends or relatives who accompany you to the test center will not be permitted to wait inside the test center and cannot contact you while you are taking the exam.

 Note: Candidates who fail to adhere to these policies are subject to disciplinary action which could lead to dismissal from the exam, invalidation of the exam, disqualification from future exams, or other sanctions deemed appropriate by ABIM.